taoyuphy/starter-hugo-research-group/content/authors/wensheng_zhang/_index.md

 user_groups:
 - Graduates
 ---
-Wensheng Zhang is a graduate student in School of Physics at Huazhong University of Science and Technology (Wuhan, China).
+Wensheng Zhang is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
 He focuses on interesting theoretical problems among the magnetism and spintronics.